16/10/2018 12:00 AM

 If privacy is not a major concern for fencing at the front of the property, slatted style panels can be a more attractive option.
 We have a range of slatted (semi-solid) panels including Woven (shown below) and Palisade panels which are both great option for front gardens.

 Do I need to consider light and wind?

 If shadows casting over your garden are a problem then a fencing option with gaps between the slats offers increased light over solid fencing.
-We have a range of semi-solid options which let light and air into the garden, whilst giving you the sleek and modern good looks suited to contemporary gardens.
+We have a range of slatted style options which let light and air into the garden, whilst giving you the sleek and modern good looks suited to contemporary gardens.